vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 What went into the report were totally driven by my understanding of the pain points from the user research study that I have done.
 This style of testing, apparently, is called a Wizard of Oz test in the lean startup world, for reasons unknown to me.

 We spoke to the potential customers and they showed enough interest in having a report like this for each of their employees.
-The important learning is that this solution benefits the customer and not the end user.
+The important learning is that this solution benefits the customer and not as much to the end user.
 In a B2B environment, this is crucial because the solution should appeal to choosers first and then the users.

 ## Key Learnings & Conclusion

-First and foremost, the experience that a designer gets from talking to potential users or customers is invaluable.
-It develops a deep bond with the users and truly enables one to be user-centric instead of guessing what the user might want.
-Of course, this is not possible every time in a design scenario due to the tight deadlines, budgets and also the task at hand.
+User research helps in developing a deep bond with the users and truly enables one to be user-centric instead of guessing what the user might want.

-When it comes to designing interfaces, a cognitive model would be sufficient most of the times in understanding if an interface is easier enough for a user to do his tasks etc. Following the best practices of interaction design coupled with usability testing would suffice.

-Ideally, I wanted to conduct diary studies with sales folks, at least internally, and know about their problems in greater depth.
+In my opinion, conducting diary studies would have revealed the pain points for a sales person, in greater depth.
 However, I was not aware of this technique at the time of starting this study.

 ![img](https://notion.imgix.net/https%3A%2F%2Fstatic.notion-static.com%2Fa0aaaac5a1f24b76ac81ec7e18fc4f92%2Fdiary-study-s.png?w=1.0&s=c83e481d9e4b3521e3ae09f1aeee350a)
 *Photo by Cathryn Lavery on Unsplash*